Vous êtes un professionnel et vous avez besoin d'une formation ?

 data : DataFrame

-values : column to aggregate, optional
+values : list-like or scalar, optional

 index : column, Grouper, array, or list of the previous

-it is being used as the same manner as column values.
+the same manner as column values.

 columns : column, Grouper, array, or list of the previous

-it is being used as the same manner as column values.
+the same manner as column values.

 hierarchical columns whose top level are the function names

-(inferred from the function objects themselves)
+(inferred from the function objects themselves).

-is function or list of functions.
+function or list of functions.
+If ``margin=True``, aggfunc will be

 fill_value : scalar, default None